RubyLearning/blog/content/post/2010/12/07/want-to-build-a-mobile-app-on-an-android%e2%84%a2-phone-with-rhodes.md

 ---
-title: Want To Build A Mobile App On An Android™ Phone With Rhodes?
 author: Satish Talim
-date: 2010-12-07
-layout: post
-permalink: /2010/12/07/want-to-build-a-mobile-app-on-an-android%e2%84%a2-phone-with-rhodes/
-thesis_description:
-  - 'A Free Course: Learn to quickly write and run an app on an Android phone with Rhodes.'
-thesis_keywords:
-  - Android,Rhomobile, Rhodes,Ruby Training, Ruby Programming
-topsy_short_url:
-  -
 categories:
 - Beginners
 - Rhodes
 - Ruby
 - Training
+date: 2010-12-07
+layout: post
+permalink: /2010/12/07/want-to-build-a-mobile-app-on-an-android%e2%84%a2-phone-with-rhodes/
 tags:
 - Android
 - Rhodes
 - Rhomobile
 - ruby programming
 - Ruby training
+thesis_description:
+- 'A Free Course: Learn to quickly write and run an app on an Android phone with Rhodes.'
+thesis_keywords:
+- Android,Rhomobile, Rhodes,Ruby Training, Ruby Programming
+title: "Want To Build A Mobile App On An Android™ Phone With Rhodes?"
+topsy_short_url:
+- null
 ---

 <div>
   <h3>
     Want To Build A Mobile App On An Android Phone With Rhodes?